MickeyKay/better-font-awesome-library/README.md

 ## Stable release and rollback ##

-BFAL 3.0.0 is the stable release.
+BFAL 3.0.1 is the stable release.
 Composer users can install it with:

 ```
-composer require mickey-kay/better-font-awesome-library:3.0.0
+composer require mickey-kay/better-font-awesome-library:3.0.1
 ```

-BFAL 3.0.0 defaults to Font Awesome 7 and preserves explicit Font Awesome 5 selection.
+BFAL 3.0.1 defaults to Font Awesome 7 and preserves explicit Font Awesome 5 selection.
 Ordinary requests perform no metadata or candidate-validation HTTP.
 BFAL provides validated local metadata, packaged fallback assets, and explicit asynchronous refresh operations while consumers continue to own WordPress persistence, scheduling, locking, retry, freshness, and migration policy.

-The stable release promotes the accepted 3.0.0-rc.1 runtime without behavior changes beyond the version identity.
-The packaged Font Awesome Free 7.3.1 fallback is unchanged, and WordPress now uses `?ver=3.0.0` for BFAL stylesheet and script cache keys.
+The corrective release treats an exact empty provider array as no locally available candidate, then continues to the established transient or bundled fallback.
+The packaged Font Awesome Free 7.3.1 fallback is unchanged, and WordPress uses `?ver=3.0.1` for BFAL stylesheet and script cache keys.

 To roll back to the Font Awesome 5 stable line, restore BFAL 2.1.0 and redeploy the resulting lockfile: